 Fenghuang can be reached by bus from most other major cities in Hunan Province.
 In addition to Changsha and Zhangjiajie City, you can even ride there directly from Wulingyuan (right by Zhangjiajie National Forest Park).
 From Wulingyuan, though, there are just a couple of buses leaving each day.

 The bus station is some distance away from the Ancient Town and it’s too far of a walk, unless you’ve packed very lightly.
-To get there, you’ll need to either take a bus or a taxi.
-Lookout for buses 1A or 6 to get you to the Ancient Town.
+To get to the Ancient Town, you’ll need to either take a bus or a taxi.
+Lookout for buses 1A or 6.
 As the Ancient Town itself is pedestrian only, you’ll get dropped off somewhere outside of it.
 If you don’t speak Chinese, be sure to have a VPN with Google Maps or download an offline map application like Maps.me.

-Taxis should cost around ¥15 RMB, but you’re unlikely to get this rate with the drivers waiting around at the station.
+Taxis should cost around ¥15 RMB, but you’re unlikely to get this rate from the drivers waiting around at the station.
 As soon as you arrive in Fenghuang, be prepared to encounter a group of taxi drivers all too eager to rip you off.
-It’s better to head out to the street and flag one down yourself.
+It’s a better idea to head out to the street and flag one down yourself.